Old Jewish Cemetery, Prague: Predecessor

 The Old Jewish Cemetery is not the first Jewish cemetery in Prague – its predecessor was so-called "Jewish Garden“ located in the area of present New Town of Prague.
 This cemetery was closed by order of King Vladislaus II in 1478 because of complaints of Prague citizens.
 Later it disappeared under the streets of New Town.

 Evolution

-We know that the history of the Old Cemetery started before the old one being closed, but the exact date when it was founded is unknown.
+The exact date of the Old Cemetery’s founding is unknown.
 The only clue is the oldest gravestone in the cemetery from 1439 which belongs to rabbi and poet Avigdor Kara.

 Starting at the middle of the 15th century, the gravestones record is a continual time line of burials.
 The final gravestone is dated 1787; three years earlier, the enlightened sovereign Emperor Josef II had banned burials inside the city walls for hygienic reasons.
 Later Prague Jews used a cemetery in Žižkov, founded in the 17th century because of plague epidemic.